 Keep it for a spod mix or soaking other hookbaits because it can add a decent amount to attraction to these baits!

-What is your best carp bait?
+What Do you Have Down as the best carp bait?

 Until next time – be lucky!